berceanu/signac-driven-fbpic/signac/README.md

   $ ssh -f username@remote_server -L 9999:localhost:7777 -N
   ```

-- finally, go to `localhost:9999` inside a web browser
+- open a web browser and point it to `localhost:9999`